asadmahasg/asadmahasg/README.md

 - 👋 Hi, I’m @asadmahasg.
 - 🎓 I have a degree in Computer Science(CS).
 - 👀 I’m interested in Programming and Computers.
-- 💻 I’m currently working as a software engineer.
+- 💻 I’m currently working as an Asst.
+Project Manager & Sr. Software engineer.
 - 🤝 I enjoy collaborating with others and learning from their perspectives and experiences.
 - 💡 I'm passionate about problem-solving and finding elegant solutions to complex challenges.
 - 📚 In my free time, I enjoy reading about language core, and working on personal coding projects.